FAO-SID/Docker-Apps/README.md

 ## Building Your Own Image

-Alternatively, you can build your own image using the files in the build_image directory.
+Alternatively, you can build your own image using the files in the  *build_image* folder.

 ### Steps:
 1. **Install Docker Desktop** on your computer.